Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: Phase separation with interfacial chiral fluxes

 \section{Phase separation with interfacial chiral fluxes}

 For $\beta \gg \alpha$ (see Fig.~\ref{fig:phase_diagram}(g)), we find phase-separation into two bulk domains of constant densities separated by dynamic interfaces.
 The interfaces carry currents that travel along them breaking a discrete symmetry.
-If the final steady state is a round droplet, then the currents travel either clock-wise or counter clock-wise as shown in panels (d-f) of Fig.~\ref{fig:phase_diagram}.
-If the steady state consists of stripes, then the currents can move in opposing directions left or right, see panels (a-b) of Fig.~\ref{fig:PressureBalance}.
+If the final steady state is a round droplet, then the currents travel either clock-wise or counter clock-wise as shown in panels (d-f) of Fig.~\ref{fig:phase_diagram} (movies M2, M3).
+If the steady state consists of stripes, then the currents can move in opposing directions left or right, see panels (a-b) of Fig.~\ref{fig:PressureBalance} and movie M5.

 As discussed in Section~\ref{Sec:Phenomenology}, the chemical potential $M_a$ consists of a local part $\mu_a$ and a non-local part $\mu_a^c$.
-Fig.~\ref{fig:PressureBalance}(a) shows the the two contributions $\mu_1^c$ and $\mu_1$, and Fig.~\ref{fig:PressureBalance}(b) shows $M_1$ which fluctuates at the interface, but is nearly constant in the bulk.
-By averaging over sufficient configurations of the fields in the steady state we find that the profiles in the direction perpendicular to the interface resembles classic bulk phase separation with a smoothly varying interface that separates the nearly constant densities, as illustrated in Fig.~\ref{fig:PressureBalance}(c).
+Fig.~\ref{fig:PressureBalance}(a) shows the two contributions $\mu_1^c$ and $\mu_1$, and Fig.~\ref{fig:PressureBalance}(b) shows $M_1$ which fluctuates at the interface, but is nearly constant in the bulk.
+By averaging over sufficient configurations of the fields in the steady state we find that the profiles in the direction perpendicular to the interface resemble classic bulk phase separation with a smoothly varying interface that separates the nearly constant densities, as illustrated in Fig.~\ref{fig:PressureBalance}(c).
 The profiles of $\mu_{a},\mu_a^c$, and $M_a$ shows that $M_a$ is constant throughout the domain of the simulation, in sharp contrast to the two contributing parts.
 We emphasise that the concept of equality of chemical potentials holds when applied to time-average density profiles as seen in Fog.~\ref{fig:PressureBalance}(a-b).
 As $\alpha$ is increased keeping $\beta$ fixed, this balance is not achieved any longer and the phase separated structure breaks apart.

 To explore the similarity between what we observe and standard bulk phase separation, we now try to find a pressure like quantity in this system.
 As $M_a$ are constant, we follow the process outlined in \cite{saha2024phase} to obtain a relation that constrains the density profiles in the steady state.
 We multiply $M_1$ with $\phi_1$ and integrate from a point deep within a phase (1) to a point inside the other phase (2) to obtain the relation \beq \Delta P = \Delta \sigma, \eeq where $\Delta$ denotes the difference between the two quantities in the two phases. $P$ is associated with the effective free energy of the nonreciprocal dynamics, \beq && P = M_2 \phi_2 - M_1 \phi_1 -F_{\rm eff}, \nonumber \\ && F_{\rm eff} = F_2 - F_1 - \alpha \phi_1 \phi_2, \eeq while $\sigma$ represents the chiral contribution \beq && \Delta \sigma = \int_1^2 \mbox{d}x \partial_x \sigma \nonumber \\ && = \int_1^2 \mbox{d} x \left[ \mu_{2}^c \partial_x \phi_2(x) - \partial_x \phi_1(x) \mu_{1}^c \right] . \eeq The balance condition in Eq.~\eqref{eq:PressureBalance} is satisfied whenever we observe bulk-phase separation with fluxes that are restricted to the interface.
 For vanishing mean density, i.e. $\bar{\phi}_1 = \bar{\phi}_2 = 0$, we can argue on grounds of symmetry of the solutions of the model in Eq.~\eqref{eq:ChiralCon}, that $M_a$ are zero, which further leads to the conclusion that $\Delta P = 0$, see Appendix~\ref{sec:phaseComposition} for details.